 FAMILY TRADITION – CHURCH RECORDS – PATTERSON NAME

-We know almost nothing about my great, great, great-grandmother, Mary Patterson.
+We know almost nothing about my (3X) Great-grandmother Mary Patterson.
 However, so that we may graft a “start” onto this important ancestral root, we offer several “clippings,” small bits of information, and “gardening tools,” hyperlinks and resources, for the nurture and growth of future research into what, so far, has been loaded with fascinating possibilities.

 However, just north over the Allegheny/ Butler County line in the Middlesex Presbyterian Church cemetery lay many Pattersons.
 And, most interestingly, this was also the church that Rev. Boyd pastored during the early 19th century.
 Certainly, it wouldn’t be unusual for a husband to live and work near his wife’s family, in which case he probably would attend her church.Unfortunately, most of the cemetery records from that era that might list James or Mary were destroyed by fire, but some of the gravestones still remain, most illegible.
 That James and Mary are there, we can’t be certain.
-One source lists a James Gray living at that time near Connequenessing in Southern Butler County.
+One source lists a James Gray living at that time near Connoquenessing in Southern Butler County, but we know now that those Grays came from another line.
 Another says that a James Gray took part in the building of the nearby Glade Run Presbyterian Church in Cooperstown.
 We’ll continue to seek connections.
+Still another source claims that our James didn’t marry a Patterson at all, and after his first wife, Anna Hope, died, he remarried and moved back to Westmoreland County where he died and is buried.

 Let’s take a minute to reveal other interesting information on the Patterson name.
 According to WWW.ELECTRICSCOTLAND.COM, “Paterson” or “Patrickson” simply means “son of Patrick.”
 Though only common in Ireland after King James’ colonization around 1600, the name had been popular in Scotland since the Reformation over a century earlier.
 The earliest record is 1446 in Aberdeen when William Patrison and John Patonson appeared as witnesses in a legal matter.
 Apparently, unlike other traditional Scottish surnames, the variations of Patterson belong to no single district: